bb515/diffusionjax/README.md

 - Augmented with critically-damped Langevin diffusion.

 ## Installation
-The package requires Python 3.9+. `pip install sgm`, or for developers,
+The package requires Python 3.9+. `pip install sgm` or for developers,
 - Clone the repository `git clone git@github.com:bb515/sgm.git`
 - Install using pip `pip install -e .` from the root directory of the repository (see the `setup.py` for the requirements that this command installs).